Grislow/KnowledgeBase/domains/it/python/python3.md

 ```

 &nbsp;
+# Dunders
+Or magic methods are built-in methods that start and end with double underscores(dunders).

+&nbsp;
 # Package Manager
 `pip` is Pythons package manager.
 You can browse for external packages on there [website](https://pypi.org) or by using the cli - `pip search something`.